Bernd Schuster: Beşiktaş

 On 10 June 2010, Turkish club Beşiktaş announced that Schuster had agreed to become the club's new coach on a two-year contract.
 Among his first signings for the club were Portuguese winger Ricardo Quaresma, Roberto Hilbert and former Real midfielder Guti, who was coached by Schuster at Madrid.
 Later, he bolstered the squad with three additional Portuguese stars Simão Sabrosa, Hugo Almeida and Manuel Fernandes.
 Schuster resigned on 15 March 2011 from Beşiktaş following a series of poor results.
 His tenure was marked by notable media interactions, including walking out of press conferences.
 He was criticised by the Turkish media for trying to implement a reckless attacking style of play.

 Málaga

 Schuster became head coach at Málaga on 12 June 2013.
 In May 2014, his contract was terminated after he failed to achieve a top-half position in the league.

 Dalian Yifang

 On 19 March 2018, the Chinese Super League team Dalian Yifang officially appointed Schuster as the coach.
 He was replaced by Choi Kang-hee in 2019.

 Personal life

 During his time as a player, Schuster and his wife, Gaby, were celebrities in Germany.
 Gaby was publicly known for her outspoken nature, especially during her time managing Schuster's career.
 During the Schusters' stay in Spain, she was also notorious for her often public comments directed towards FC Barcelona coach Udo Lattek and national coach Jupp Derwall when her husband played for them.
 The couple have four children.
 In 2008, Schuster separated from Gaby Schuster.
 In 2012, after his divorce, he married Elena Blasco, a Spanish lawyer.

+In 2026, he participated in the Antena 3 television show Mask Singer: Adivina quién canta, under the mask of Semáforo (Traffic Light).